GallowayLabMIT/protocols/docs/general/ordering.rst

     Check with Katie which cost object to use if you are unsure.
 Too many charges can trigger an audit unnecessarily.

 There are several ways to order/request new lab reagents.
 For all lab reagents, materials, etc., be sure to enter the information in Quartzy so that inventory can be tracked.
-(This excludes oligos, Addgene plasmids, and most Amazon items for the office.)
+(This excludes oligos and Addgene plasmids, everything else including Amazon orders should be tracked.)
 See the :doc:`receiving instructions </general/receiving>` for proper tracking and storage of delivered items.

 For a more comprehensive introduction to ordering in Coupa (buy-to-pay, or B2P), see `this training series <https://vpf.mit.edu/buy-to-pay-b2p-training-series>`_ from MIT Office of the Vice President for Finance.